joesobo/visiontree-take-home/README.md

 # visiontree-take-home

+Hey Evan!
+Heres my Take Home Assessment.
+I used the tailwind ui library to make it look pretty to not spend to much time on design.
+Hope you enjoy!

 ## Steps

 1. Vite init
 2. tailwind install
 3. eslint upgrade
-4. started using tailwind ui as base
+4. tailwind ui as base
-5. layed out page structure
+5. lay out page structure
 6. setup data fetching in forms page
 7. displaying with ui card, added event emitter for removing forms
 8. search bar